 Functions of Mass Media

 People are informed, educated, and entertained by the media in several ways.
 Users can be educated by brands on how to make the most of their products.
-Nowadays, most businesses discuss their greatest qualities, the issues their goods can address, and offer step-by-step instructions via social media platforms, blogs on their websites, and YouTube advertising.
+Nowadays, most businesses discuss their greatest qualities and the issues their goods can address, and offer step-by-step instructions via social media platforms, blogs on their websites, and YouTube advertising.

 Characteristics of Mass Media